discordjs/guide/guide/interactions/modals.md

 Unlike message components, modals aren't strictly components themselves.
 They're a callback structure used to respond to interactions.

 ::: tip
-You can have a maximum of five `ActionRow`s per modal, and one `TextInputComponent` within an `ActionRow`.
-Currently, you cannot use `SelectMenuComponent`s or `ButtonComponent`s in modal action rows.
+You can have a maximum of five `ActionRowBuilder`s per modal builder, and one `TextInputBuilder` within an `ActionRowBuilder`.
+Currently, you cannot use `SelectMenuBuilder`s or `ButtonBuilder`s in modal action rows builders.
 :::

 To create a modal you construct a new `ModalBuilder`.
 You can then use the setters to add the title.